darkcom109/Maniac/README.md

 All styling and design was done from scratch with help using the Bootstrap documentation

 ---
-Improvements Required:
-- Much better styling, the font is not appealing and was an attempt at a retro style.
-Google fonts did not have many options
+Friendly Note: This was my first time building a Django application and an attempt to build a retro-themed website, the website styling may not look up-to-par as I did it all manually with Bootstrap v5
 ---

 <img width="959" height="449" alt="image" src="https://github.com/user-attachments/assets/a67e8d88-6ce1-4f63-87b8-59c185189756" />